B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 <span style="color: red">Sanctions:</span>

-- First offense: 50-100 Checkpoints
+- First offense: 150-200 Checkpoints
-- Second offense: 200 Checkpoints
+- Second offense: 250 Checkpoints
 - Three or more offenses: Warn

-<span style="color: green">Note:</span> When a mafia/group leader kills a member, the latter will forget all the information known about that organization.
+<span style="color: green">Note:</span>
+- When a mafia leader/group leader kills a member, the latter will forget all the information they know about that organization or other organizations they have interacted with—in essence, they forget their mafia life.
+- When an organization (official or unofficial) is disbanded, the PK is executed for all its members.
+They will forget all the information they know about that organization or other organizations they have interacted with—in essence, they forget their mafia lives.
+If the mafia is recognized by the Syndicate, they will forget everything about the Syndicate as well.
+- Returning to the area where you initially had the roleplay can be done after 30 minutes.

 ### <a id="2.4"></a><span style="color: #0088CC">2.4 Revenge Kill (RK)</span>